Skip to Main Content

 Location managers running Cultural Relics Bureau heritage permits

-Location management in China is a permit-routing discipline first and a logistics discipline second.
-The Cultural Relics Bureau gates filming at every protected heritage site — Forbidden City, Great Wall sections at Mutianyu and Jinshanling, the Mogao Caves at Dunhuang, the Terracotta Army at Xi'an, the ancient walled town of Pingyao, the Hongcun and Xidi villages in Anhui, the Summer Palace and Temple of Heaven in Beijing — and approvals run alongside the Beijing Municipal Bureau of Radio and TV, the Shanghai Film Bureau and the provincial film bureaus that hold local jurisdiction.
+Location management in China is a permit-routing craft first and a logistics craft second.
+The Cultural Relics Bureau gates filming at each covered heritage site.
+That list runs from the Forbidden City, the Great Wall sections at Mutianyu and Jinshanling, the Mogao Caves at Dunhuang, the Terracotta Army at Xi'an, the ancient walled town of Pingyao, the Hongcun and Xidi villages in Anhui, to the Summer Palace and Temple of Heaven in Beijing.
+Approvals then run alongside the Beijing Municipal Bureau of Radio and TV, the Shanghai Film Bureau, and the provincial film bureaus that hold local jurisdiction.

-Here is how this works in practice.
-Our location managers come out of the Beijing and Shanghai production-management community that services Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures and iQIYI Pictures features along with the international units that route through CFCC, and they hold the named contacts at the heritage-site administration offices, the Public Security Bureau coordination desks and the Comune-equivalent local government offices that sign road closures, parking suspensions and crowd-control orders.
+Our location managers come out of the Beijing and Shanghai production-management community.
+That community serves Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures, and iQIYI Pictures features, plus the global units that route through CFCC.
+They hold the named contacts at the heritage-site admin offices and the Public Security Bureau planning desks.
+They also know the Comune-equivalent local government offices that sign road closures, parking suspensions, and crowd-control orders.

-The picture on the ground is more specific.
-They know which Forbidden City courtyards open to camera and which never do, which Great Wall sections accept drone work under CAAC permits and which sit inside no-fly buffers, and how the Tibet, Xinjiang and military-adjacent zones need special-area permits that take extra weeks.
+The picture on the ground is more precise.
+They know which Forbidden City courtyards open to camera and which never do.
+They know which Great Wall sections accept drone work under CAAC permits and which sit inside no-fly buffers, and how the Tibet, Xinjiang, and military-adjacent zones need special-area permits that take extra weeks.

-On the floor the location manager holds the day.
-Our managers run daily site supervision through the long twelve to fourteen hour Chinese shooting day, coordinate department access through the gate, manage Public Security Bureau presence for crowd and traffic work, monitor permit-compliance windows at each heritage site, and keep noise and access protocols clean against neighbour and community relationships that affect future shoots.
+On the floor, the location manager holds the day.
+Our managers run daily site oversight through the long twelve to fourteen hour Chinese shooting day.
+They set up department access through the gate, manage Public Security Bureau presence for crowd and traffic work, and monitor permit-compliance windows at each heritage site.
+Throughout, they keep noise and access protocols clean, since neighbour and community relationships shape future shoots.

 A few details matter here.
-Property owner liaison runs in Mandarin with CNY contracts and full VAT invoicing, damage prevention and restoration walks the location back to pre-shoot condition with photographic paperwork, and basecamp setup, parking management and multi-location coordination run alongside the CFCC content-review touchpoints that the local film bureau monitor checks on set.
+Property owner liaison runs in Mandarin with CNY contracts and full VAT invoicing.
+Damage prevention and restoration walk the location back to pre-shoot condition with photographic records.
+Basecamp setup, parking management, and multi-site planning run alongside the CFCC content-review touchpoints that the local film bureau monitor checks on set.
 When the schedule shifts — a Cultural Relics Bureau time-slot recheck at the Great Wall, a Beijing air-quality red alert, a provincial bureau callback on a sensitive sight line — our location managers absorb it inside the shooting day and recover the day's page count before wrap.

 ACT 03